lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

 The examples so far have shown a UI that can be represented as a simple projection of data.
 The reality is that most UIs end up containing a number of stateful elements that don’t make any sense as part of the overall data model, but instead are specific to the UI itself (ie, “view state”).

-Compose’s state model might be best understood if we try and build it up from the concepts we’ve discussed so far with Positional Memoization.
+Compose needs to have a state model that handles this "local state" use case.
+This model might be best understood if we try and build it up from the concepts we’ve discussed so far with Positional Memoization.

-To discuss state, let’s change our app example to a simple counter UI with a “count”, an “Increment” button, and a “Reset” button.
-To start out, we can imagine implementing this just using a global state object:
+To discuss state, let’s change our example from a "To Do App" to a simple counter UI with a “count”, an “Increment” button, and a “Reset” button.
+To start out, we can imagine trying to have state by just using a top level `count` variable referenced lexically:

 ```kotlin
 var count = 0